Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

     + Advanced persistent threats (APT) which are attack campaigns where attackers establish a presence on a network to gain access and remain undetected over a long period of time.
   + The goals of threat actors range from hacktivism to cyber espionage and financial gain.

+- Threat Intelligencee
+  + Threat intelligence is data that is collected, processed, and analyzed to understand a threat actor’s motives, targets, and attack behaviors.
+Threat intelligence enables us to make faster, more informed, data-backed security decisions and change their behavior from reactive to proactive in the fight against threat actors.
+  + Threat intelligence is evidence-based knowledge (e.g., context, mechanisms, indicators, implications and action-oriented advice) about existing or emerging menaces or hazards to assets.

 - CERT - Computer Emergency Response Team / CSIRT - Cyber Security Incident Response Team <br>
   + A CERT / CSIRT is a team of cybersecurity experts that handles computer security incidents.